NVIDIA Container Escape CVE 2025-23266 (aka NVIDIAEscape)

 This configuration file contains metadata necessary to implement standard operations against the container.
 This includes the process to run, environment variables to inject, sandboxing features to use, etc.

-For example, you can define a OCI runtime spec configuration like this:
+For example, you can define an OCI runtime spec configuration like this:

 1